yarkqub/my_kiosk/readme.md

 * Styling client display

-* Make individual item have status done or not done
+* Make receipt can be printed (Can print without prompt)

-* After client order, display the receipt
+* Make cashier can re-print recipt for customer

-* Make receipt can be printed
+* Admin can add image to product

 ## Bugs fixed